Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 The Upper Dolpo Trekis the more difficult of the two!
 It takes almost 24 to 27 days to cover a distance of over 200 kilometers!
 It would consist of crossing some very high mountain passes, with Kang La at 5,360 meters, offering spectacular views of the glorious Dhaulagiri mountains as well as masked glimpses of Tibet!
 Shey village and Shey Gompa monastery, located dramatically against barren cliffs, are also highlights of this trek.
 The setting gives a sensation of being left in total wilderness.

 Lower Dolpo Trek is slightly less difficult and nonetheless amazing.
-The trek will take you 18 to 23 days to cover the distance of more than 130 kilometers, through beautiful villages, such as Dho Tarap, and over a few high passes, including Numa La (5,190 meters).
+The trek will take you 17 to 23 days to cover the distance of more than 130 kilometers, through beautiful villages, such as Dho Tarap, and over a few high passes, including Numa La (5,190 meters).
 But the true gem is turquoise Phoksundo at 3,611 meters, which lies on the barren slopes that shine in color variations of golden brown to deep red depending upon the location of the sun.
 Villages like Ringmo villages showcase ancient Bon religion alongside Buddhism, traditional flat-roofed stone houses.

-Nar Phu Valley Trek
+Nar Phu Valley Trek:

-Even higher up on a height of 4,110 meters, is the Nar village with its Tashi Lhakhang monastery that is more than a millennium old.
+Even higher up at a height of 4,110 meters is the Nar village with its Tashi Lhakhang monastery that is more than a millennium old.
 The final obstacle is Kang La Pass (5,322 meters), a steep 7-8 hours ascent, the crown of which is the panorama of Annapurna II, Gangapurna, and Tilicho Peak.
 It is a site of special permit rule, so rather few individuals, not more than 200 per annually, are fortunate enough to see this marvellous place, allowing you to feel like a true explorer finding a lost valley.
 Many also do the Nar Phu Valley Trek with the Annapurna Circuit for an extended exploration in nature.

 Kanchenjunga Trek